-I'm a reporter/writer based in Los Angeles, telling the city's story one sentence at a time.
-My latest book, After/Image: Los Angeles Outside the Frame (published by Angel City Press), is a collection of essays and photographs exploring Los Angeles' ever-shifting terrain.
+I'm a journalist and essayist based in Los Angeles, telling the city's story one sentence at a time.
+My latest book "A Handful of Earth, A Handful of Sky: The World of Octavia E. Butler"— a Hugo Award finalist — traces the California-born writer's early formation, through an assemblage of objects drawn from her personal archive.
+My 2018 book, After/Image: Los Angeles Outside the Frame, is a collection of essays and photographs exploring Los Angeles' ever-shifting terrain.

 "Living in The Light of Charles White's Legacy "

 via Grid Magazine, Otis School of Art & Design